ScaledMarkets/dabl/langref/README.md

 * [Translation Declarations](translation_decl.md)

 The namespace declaration must appear first, but aside from that the ordering of these constructs is immaterial.
-There can be only one namespace declaration.
+There can be only one namespace declaration in a DABL file.

 ## Comments